brokfeld/picture-renamer/README.md

 ### v1.0.0

+* Capture date detection from filename, if exif not available (17.04.2023)
 * Installer for a context menu entry (16.04.2023)
 * Rename all `.jpg` / `.jpeg` files of a directory to `YYYYMMDD_hhmmss_n_suffix.jpg` (15.04.2023)